paulfryy/Actuarial_Optimization/docs/source/ActuarialOptimization.rst

 This page contains the contents of the ActuarialOptimization module, along with a full code example at the :ref:`toBottom`.

-ActuarialOptimization's module
+ManualOptimization module
 ------------------------------

-.. automodule:: ActuarialOptimization.ActuarialOptimization
+.. automodule:: ActuarialOptimization.ManualOptimization
     :members:
     :undoc-members:
     :show-inheritance: